 A recent 2015 study found that about 1 in 12 children has a disorder related to voice, speech, language or swallowing.
 The disorders among these children vary.
 Two of the biggest disorders are CAS, or Childhood Apraxia of Speech, and phonological disorders.

 To get the right help for your child, you’ll need to determine which disorder your child has.
 Below we’ll break down both types of disorders and explain their differences.
+You can also schedule a free introductory call to get matched with a speech language therapist on our team that specializes in childhood apraxia of speech and speech disorders.

 What is Childhood Apraxia of Speech?